wwMark/backend/README.md

 # Backend of majong application by MMDCT
 This backend is implemented with [Django](https://www.djangoproject.com/).
-It mainly handles the http requests sent from client app and synchronizes data of all the client side devices.
+It handles the http requests sent from client app and synchronizes data of all the client side devices.

 ## Environment
 This section will be added later.